davi-takayama/programa/README.md

 ## Instalação

-A versão do Python utilizada no projeto é a 3.11.9 por conta da compatibilidade de uma das dependências do projeto.
+A versão do Python utilizada no projeto é a 3.11.9.
 Para instalar as dependências do projeto, execute o comando abaixo:

 ```bash
 git clone https://github.com/davi-takayama/tcc